-Riders will be able to import a new motorcycle or car from 2018 without having to deal with a dealer so long as the model is not already imported into Australia.
+Riders will be able to import a new motorcycle or other vehicle from 2018 without having to deal with a dealer so long as the model is not already imported into Australia.

-The Federal Chamber of Automotive Industries (FCAI) has warned that the Federal Government move will take out the “buyer beware” sentiment, leaving motorists exposed to “high-risk situations” while Motoring Enthusiasts Party Senator Ricky Muir believes it “potentially help drive down the overall cost of new vehicles in Australia by creating competition in the new vehicle market”.
+The Federal Chamber of Automotive Industries (FCAI) has warned that the Federal Government move will take out the “buyer beware” sentiment, leaving motorists exposed to “high-risk situations”.

 Private low-volume importing of motor vehicles was popular a few years ago when the Aussie dollar was high, but has dropped off with the massive decline in the exchange rate making it uneconomical.

-The new government move may increase private importing, however riders will only be able to import motorbikes that are not brought in, have comparable standards to Australia, are no more than 12 months old and have no more than 500km on the odometer.
+However people will only be able to import vehicles that are not already imported by official distributors, have comparable standards to Australia, are no more than 12 months old and have no more than 500km on the odometer.

-However, they may still require some modifications, in particular lights.
+However, they may still require some modifications, in particular lights, speedometers (from imperial to metric), exhausts and number plate holders.
 Specialist companies such as Queensland Imports handle these compliance issues, as well as various government taxes.

 FCAI Chief Executive Tony Weber says consumers are offered “the highest possible level of consumer protection when it comes to purchasing a new motor vehicle through an Australian dealership”.